Today's Word of Encouragement from Wayne:

 "The people whom I formed for Myself will declare My praise"

-Declare to your God praise today and rejoice in Him, o beloved child of, and priest unto, the Lord.
+Declare your Lord’s praise today and rejoice in Him, beloved child of God and priest unto the Lord.

 It is only the people who know they have been formed for the Lord, "for Myself;" these are the ones who want to and will declare, faithfully, regularly, and joyfully, the bountiful praises of our God.